un-painted-org/nomadbuild/.backlog/127_backlog_item_csv_based_multi_version_flashing.md

 4. All existing device verification and safety measures are maintained
 5. Clear progress reporting is provided for each operation
 6. Success and failure messages are easily distinguishable
+7. The `--tag` parameter is properly ignored when CSV-based multi-version flashing is used
+8. Dry-run mode correctly shows what would be done without executing any operations
-7. All tests pass, including new tests for multi-version flashing
+9. All tests pass, including new tests for multi-version flashing